 If you like to eat fresh vegetables daily, cook your protein – chicken, turkey, or beef – and store it in the frigde so that you only have to make your sides nightly.
 I look at grocery store sales online and come up with what I will cook.

-Get back on your regular workout schedule
+Get back to your regular workout schedule

 I try to reach for my bottle of water every time I crave something so that I can fill myself with something.
 No need to try to fight through it with no replacement of any kind.